← home

 app.run()

-Let’s update the entrypoint.js to run both Celery worker and beat server as background processes.
+Let’s update the entrypoint.js to run both the Celery worker and the beat server as background processes.

 #!/bin/sh